google/llvm-premerge-checks/docs/development.md

 that submits a new buildkite job **diff-checks**.
-All parameters from the original request are put in the build's environment with `ph_` prefix (to avoid shadowing any Buildkite environment variable). "ph_scripts_refspec" parameter defines refspec of llvm-premerge-checks to use ("master" by default).
+All parameters from the original request are put in the build's environment with `ph_` prefix (to avoid shadowing any Buildkite environment variable). "ph_scripts_refspec" parameter defines refspec of llvm-premerge-checks to use ("main" by default).

 **diff-checks** pipeline
 ([create_branch_pipeline.py](../scripts/create_branch_pipeline.py))